mrudowski/spacedolls2/README.md

 - no font icons?
 - no ajax for now
-- with tests?
+- with tests
-- Redux hooks without any optimization (memoizing) for now
+- Redux hooks without any optimization (memorizing) for now

 ### Other things (and thinks) that came out during the process

 - we need `polished` because styled component isn't enough :(
-- reboot, normalized, reset... we still do the same things in differents tech
+- reboot, normalized, reset... we still do the same things in different tech
 - `Immutable`, `Immer` ... - I finally understand the big 'Why' behind you
 - do I really still need `lodash`?
 - es6 `Map` is... but I will try again